kcarlton55/flashcardz/README.md

 contains your words and definions so that the information from it can be presented to you.
-When the go() function completes its task, tallies are updated, and if that maximum tally for any word has been reached, that card is removed.
+When the go() function completes its task, tallies are updated, and if that maximum tally for any word has been reached, that card is removed from the deck

-When you want to exit python, enter either quit() or exit() (or quit or exit for python 3.13 and up):
+When you want to exit python, enter either quit() or exit() or Ctrl+D (or quit or exit for python 3.13 and up):

 ```
 quit()